Last Thing on My Mind (Bananarama song): Critical reception

 Andy Coleman from Birmingham Evening Mail wrote, "The single sounds like a nineties ABBA and the video even contains "tongue in cheek" references to the 1970s Swedish pop icons."
 Also another editor, Phil Gould, noted it as a "ABBA soundalike".
 Can't Stop the Pop described it as an "out-and-out party song" with "elements of disco heartbreak in the lyrics", adding that it "absolutely radiates joy".
 Geir Rakvaag from Norwegian Dagsavisen felt it "could have been made by ABBA".
 Julie MacCaskill from Scottish Daily Record stated that it is "wonderful".
 Gary James from Entertainment Focus described it as "pure pop heaven", adding, "although when you stop dancing and start listening to the lyrics it’s actually about an unexpected break up; classic Stock and Waterman."

 Caroline Sullivan from The Guardian wrote that the track "aspires to ABBAesque melodrama".
-A reviewer from Music Week named it Single of the Week, adding, "This track - which gives more than a nod in the direction of Abba - is a welcome and surprisingly enjoyable diversion from the line-dancing pop sensation "5,6,7,8", which sold more than 300,000 units.
+Music Week praised it as "addictive" and "nauseatingly brilliant".
+In a separate review, the magazine named it Single of the Week, adding, "This track - which gives more than a nod in the direction of Abba - is a welcome and surprisingly enjoyable diversion from the line-dancing pop sensation "5,6,7,8", which sold more than 300,000 units.
 It proves Steps are the Kings and Queens of boogie nights to come and, while it will find initially low support at radio, expect that trend to be reversed when they win even more fans over."